movuino/movuino_wifi/README.md

 # Installation

- 1- Install drivers for CP2104 http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
+ 1- Install drivers for CP2104 http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers <br>
  2- Install support for ESP8266 as explained here :  https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide  [Use version v2.5.0 of espcore]
  3- In arduino software Choose the good board : Adafruit Feather huzzah esp8266
  4- Copy and paste the content of the folder "libraries" into your arduino sketchbook library folder